pkarsy/mqtt-e2e/README.md

 ## When you should NOT
 - You already control a **TLS-enabled** broker and can afford certificates.
 You have to trust the broker however.
 - You need **Broker-level access control** (topic ACLs)
 - You must hide **traffic-timing** – padding alone is not enough.
 Again the timing is known to the broker, so you have to trust the broker.
-Of course this is the smallest problem as the broker can read the messages.

 ## Threat model
 | Protected against | NOT protected against |